John Greene (nurse): Awards

 In 1958 Greene was the first male nurse to win a British Commonwealth Nurses Memorial Fund Scholarship which enabled him to study psychiatric care in Scandinavia, Holland and Belgium.

 In 1973 Greene was awarded the OBE for services to nursing.

 In 1977 he was elected to fellowship of the Royal College of Nursing (the first mental health nurse to receive this honour).

 Personal life

 Greene married Betty Mary Rickers, a lecturer in biology, at Chatham on 11 July 1942 and they had two sons.

 Greene was an active member of the History of Nursing Society of the RCN.
 Green was a cofounder (with his wife) of the Tiles and Architectural Ceramics Society.
-He published several articles on the history of nursing and a book on hospital tile pictures.
-For the latter there was an appeal on Blue Peter, the popular children's television programme.
+He carried out a project to document, catalogue and photograph hospital tile pictures, many of which were being lost as hospitals were renovated or demolished.
+He was able to get an appeal for information on the location of tiles on Blue Peter, the popular children's television programme.
+He published his work in his book Brightening the long days: hospital tile pictures.

+Greene published an account of his early life in Dominic remembers: Life in County Clare 1916 to 1935.

 Greene died suddenly at his home in Cheltenham on 1 May 1971.
 A memorial service was held at the Friends Meeting House in Cheltenham.